 - The project schedule plan will be on the scale bar in this template.

-Steps to Make Project Milestone Chart
+Steps to Create Milestone Chart in Excel

 - Create project milestones

-- Create the links between the milestones by making milestones network diagram showing how one milestone is dependent on the other.
+- Create the links between the milestones by making a milestones network diagram showing how one milestone is dependent on the other.

 - Assign dates to the milestone (Better to start from the end date if working on a deadline-driven project)